ppgia-unifor/sbes-2010-2020-dataset/top-papers.md

 * number of citations by the Brazilian community (excluding self-citations)
 * total number of citations overall (including self-citations)

-Click [here](top-papers-by-year) to view the top-3 most cited papers of each year according to the above metrics.
+You can also view the [top-3 most cited papers of each year](top-papers-by-year) according to the above metrics.

 Note: the citation dataset used to rank the SBES papers was extracted from Google Scholar in March 2022.
 This dataset was subquently double-checked manually to remove all invalid citations.

-## Citations by the international community
+## Top-15 most cited papers based on citations by the international community

 rank | year | title | authors | language| int. citations
 :---: | :---: | --- | --- | :---: | :---: